 However, it’s been 5 years since I created it and I still don’t have a use for this vector line background thingy.
 And believe me, I tried – there were several occasions where I included it as part of a comp, but the winning designs were always the ones that didn’t contain this image.
 Maybe it’s cursed.
 I don’t know.

-But I refuse to let this background illustration die.
-If I can’t use it, I hope there’s someone out there who can!
+But I refuse to let this background illustration die!
+If I can’t use it, it would make me happier than you can imagine.
 And the good thing is that this is completely vector-based, so you can modify it however you’d like without any loss of quality.

 How to edit this vector lines background image